 BA in Mathematics - Secondary Teacher Education

-The Department of Mathematics and Statistics offers a B.A. degree in Mathematics.
+The Department of Mathematics and Statistics offers a B.A. degree in mathematics.
 The program is designed to provide students with a broad background in mathematics and statistics.
-Students select one of three concentrations: pure mathematics, applied mathematics/operations research, or statistics.
-The Department also offers an accelerated, flexible 4+1 master's program in statistics, where students can earn both an undergraduate degree and the M.S. degree in statistics in five years by carefully selecting their courses.
+Students select one of three concentrations: applied mathematics/operations research, pure mathematics, or statistics.
+The Department also offers an accelerated graduate pathway in statistics, where students can earn both an undergraduate degree and a M.S. degree in statistics in five years by carefully selecting courses.

-The Secondary Education track is for students who want to become certified to teach grades 7-12 mathematics in Maine.
+The secondary teacher education concentration is designed for students who want to become certified to teach grades 7-12 mathematics in Maine.
 Interested students should see the secondary education mathematics coordinator upon acceptance at USM, matriculation, upon choosing a math major, or as early in their academic studies at USM as possible.
 The curriculum for this track is designed to provide prospective grades 7-12 teachers with a strong academic foundation in mathematics along with a continuous focus on both the theory and practice of teaching through a sequence of pre-internship education courses and field experiences.
-The degree has four components: USM Core curriculum, a mathematics major, professional education courses, and electives totaling 120 credit hours.
+The degree has four components: USM Core Curriculum, a mathematics major, professional education courses, and electives totaling 120 credit hours.

 USM Core Curriculum (including pre-internship education courses)

 - EYE 108 Culture, Identity, and Education (recommended) (3 cr)

 - EDU 100 Exploring Teaching as a Profession (required) (3 cr)

 - College Writing - ENG 100 (3 cr)

 - Cultural Interpretation (3 cr)

 - Quantitative Reasoning - MAT 152 Calculus A (4 cr)

 - Creative Expression - EDU 230 Teaching through the Arts (recommended) (3 cr)